bbc/ugcuploader-test-rig-kubernettes/ThingsToConsider.md

-1. It's a multi-tennant platform
+1. It's a multi-tenant platform

    What is the traffic distribution of each tenant?